Is It Ever Okay To Refuse To Pay For Your Manicure?

 Nail technicians have recently gone viral for sharing shocking videos of clients refusing to pay or attempting to haggle down the price after their appointments.

 There are so many similar videos, that they have even inspired several satirical skits.
-But behind the humour lies a serious question: Is it ever acceptable to refuse to pay for a manicure?
+But behind the humor lies a serious question: Is it ever acceptable to refuse to pay for a manicure?

 AdvertisementADVERTISEMENT